-Effective starting: November 1, 2017 (view archive)
+Effective starting: January 12, 2020 (view archive)

 1. Basic overview

-3. Inappropriate addresses
+3. Inappropriate recipients

 4. Opt-out policy

-- C. An advisement that the recipient may unsubscribe, opt-out or otherwise demand that use of its information cease for unsolicited or otherwise impermissible and/or inappropriate communication(s) as described herein.
+E. An advisement that the recipient may unsubscribe, opt-out or otherwise demand that use of its email address or phone number cease with respect to any or all communication purposes

-- D. Information on one or more methods by which the recipient may notify User of its election to unsubscribe, opt out or otherwise demand that use of its information cease for unsolicited or otherwise impermissible and/or inappropriate communication(s) as described herein.
+F. Information on one or more methods by which the recipient may notify Customer of its election to unsubscribe, opt out or otherwise demand that use of its information cease with respect to any or all communication purposes

 5. Verification procedures

 Omnisend has various layers of approval and monitoring to ensure you comply with our anti-spam policy:

 A. The Services are integrated into 3rd party spam reporting systems used by some of the biggest ISP’s and e-mail service providers.
 If you don’t have permission and someone marks your campaign as spam, we’ll know about it the moment that button is pressed.
 If you receive a complaint rate greater than 0.1% of all recipients (that’s 10 complaints for every 10,000 recipients), bounce rate greater than 4% of all delivered emails, unsubscribe rate greater than 2%, or “removed” rate greater than 5% you will receive a warning email requesting an explanation and giving you advice.
 “Removed” rate is a sum of bounce, complaint and unsubscribe rate.
 Higher levels of complaints and/or bounces will result in accounts being marked as spamming, locked, and/or terminated.
 Getting two or more warning emails (as described in this Section 5(A)) during 3-month period will result in your account being locked or terminated and all special bonuses like discounts or extra features being removed.

 B. Our team might verify email or recipient lists imported into our system.